-How can picture of other people help regulate your nervous system?
+How can pictures and videos of other people help regulate your nervous system?

 People co-regulate with one another, and studies have shown that looking at pictures of healthy, loving relationships and smiling, and happy people, can help the nervous system to regulate.
 Looking at pictures of happy, smiling people can help to activate the pleasure centers of the brain, increasing your sense of security and safety.
 Additionally, seeing the faces of others can help our nervous systems to feel more connected.